bmukum/cia/README.md

 - Give the name: code-build-policy.
 Click create policy.
 - Go back and add the policy to the codebuild role.
 - Click review and name the role code-build-role.
 Create the role.
-- On the console, navigate to the CodeBuild service.
-- On the management console, search and navigate to the CodeBuild service.
+- In the management console, search and navigate to the CodeBuild service.
 - Choose create build project.
 - Enter “web-app” in the project name.
 - For Source provider, select “AWS CodeCommit”